alvarogarcia7/katas-we-love/index.md

   * Use only automatic refactorings until you have broken the dependencies

-Tags: legacy-code, richard-dalton, c-sharp, automatic-refactoring, one-day
+Tags: legacy-code, richard-dalton, c-sharp, automatic-refactoring, one-day, dependency-breaking-technique

 ### [aptera/effectively](https://github.com/aptera/effectively)